 There was no magic leap in Grand Master Rhee’s promotion.
 Soon after the formation of the UKTA, he was promoted to VI Dan and was then engaged in helping on an international scale – being honoured in 1973 with inclusion into the ITF world Masters Demonstration Team, which frequently toured the world.

-In 1997 was probably one of the greatest year in the history of the UKTA, not only was it the year that the association celebrated its 30th anniversary but also its founder and president attain the highest accolade in TaeKwon-Do.
+1997 was probably one of the greatest years in the history of the UKTA, not only was it the year that the association celebrated its 30th anniversary but also its founder and president attained the highest accolade in Taekwon-Do.
 In July of the year, Master Rhee was promoted to IX Dan Black Belt, Grand Master, the first time a British citizen has gained such a grade.

 Article taken from the United Kingdom Taekwon-Do website.

 To find out more about the History of Taekwon-Do, please visit the International Taekwon-Do Federation website.